raviten/documentation/integrating-ios-sdk.rst

        completionHandler(option);
    }

-3. The method will be called on the delegate when the user responded to the notification by opening the application, dismissing the notification or choosing a UNNotificationAction.
-The delegate must be set before the application returns from ``applicationDidFinishLaunching:``.
+3. The method will be called on the delegate when the user responded to the notification by opening the application, dismissing the notification or choosing a `UNNotificationAction`.
+The delegate must be set before the application returns from `applicationDidFinishLaunching:`.

-NOTE: This method is specifically required for carousel and slider push to work.
+**NOTE**: This method is specifically required for carousel and slider push to work.
+Also used to track notification_clicked event for QGraph push.

 ::